bhazlett/Asymmetric-Programming-Challenge-2/README.md

 There are two text input files submitted:
 <h3>train.txt</h3>
+This is the sentence the was provided.
 <h3>train2.txt</h3>
+This is a random sentence from the programming challenge page.

 <h2>Running my Solution:</h3>
 To run this all that is required is Python 3 (default). <br/>